 We fixed a number of small errors and imprecise wording throughout the book.
 Thank you to the readers who reported them!

-.
 Note that any code from earlier renditions of this book that compiled will continue to compile with the relevant edition in the project’s Cargo.toml, even as you update the Rust compiler version you’re using.
-That’s Rust’s backward-compatibility guarantees at work!. .
+That’s Rust’s backward-compatibility guarantees at work!

 Introduction